 Keep your reasons in the front of your mind as you think about your options as a consumer on a daily and weekly basis.
 As we end Kwanzaa today on the principle of Imani (faith), let us resolve to keep black businesses open and make them thrive.
 Let us have faith that we can rise together!

-The following are affiliate links (⇔).
+The following contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-This means at no cost to you, Shop With Leslie will receive a commission should you use the links in making a purchase.
+For these advertisements, at no cost to you, Shop With Leslie will receive a commission should you use the links in making a purchase.

 Happy New Year and Happy Shopping!